Sexual harassment in the military: Canada

 In 2014, the ombudsman of the Canadian armed forces described sexual harassment in the institution as "'a huge problem"'.

 In 2015, after widespread allegations of sexual misconduct in the military, a major official report, the External Review into Sexual Misconduct and Sexual Harassment in the Canadian Armed Forces (the Deschamps Review), was published.
-It found that sexual harassment was commonplace and embedded in military culture, and that pervasive degrading attitudes to women and LGBTQ+ personnel were jeopardising their safety.
+It found that sexual harassment was commonplace and embedded in military culture, and that pervasive degrading attitudes to women and LGBT personnel were jeopardising their safety.
 The Deschamps Review also criticised the armed forces for a culture of dismissiveness; one male interviewee told the Review, for example: "Girls that come to the Army know what to expect."
 The Review stated that senior NCOs are frequently seen as tolerating sexual harassment and discouraging the individuals affected from making a complaint.

 The Canadian Armed Forces have since conducted major surveys of personnel in 2016 and 2018.
 In each instance, the following proportions of female personnel reported being personally targeted by sexualised or discriminatory behaviour in the previous 12 months: